holynomad/smart-campus-datathon-2020/README.md

 # smart-campus-datathon-2020
-I contributed kind of awesome experience using Python and R. (feat. 현구, 수환), 2020.
-6. ~ 9.
+contributed kind of awesome experience using Python and R. for 2020.
+6. ~ 2020.
+9.

 ## 소개
 https://data.korea.ac.kr/?page_id=3136